 Here’s how to use flashcards effectively:

 1) Connect to content.
 Make sets of flashcards that are connected to content, like an upcoming reading, historical time period, geographical location, story, or novella.
-Completely random sets of words are not as valuable as words you will soon see or hear in context.
+Completely random sets of words are not as valuable as words students will soon see or hear in context.
 A mix of words (nouns, verbs, adjectives, and function words that relate to what you are reading in class) works best, i.e., do not make a list of just 50 fruits, or 50 household items.

 2) Select a small set of words—studying a limited set, around 20 flashcards at a time, is best—15 to 30 can work, but don’t make each set too big.
 A larger set is often just a distraction.
 Master that set, and then move on to another set.